Gabester0/TicTacToe/client/README.md

 # Remaining goals:

-### -First figure out how to deploy this:

-> - Netlify Y/N?
-Front End - Y
-> - Firebase Y/N?
-Back End - Possibility
-> - Heroku Y/N?
-Back End - Possibility
+### - Final Items:

+> - Create General Repo README
+> - Handle losing UI in RandomGame.js
+> - Different sound for losing player?
+> - Move LocalGame and RandomGame to src?
+Or a views or pages folder?
+> - Create of victory folder inside components for ConfettiCannon.js and confettiDot

-### - Post-Deployment Items:
+### - Pre-Deployment Items:

+##### - Client

 > - Update & uncomment line 15 of index.html with url of front-end
+> - Update line 10 of RandomGame.js with url of deployed server

+##### - Server

+> - Comment out line 1 of server.js pre-deployment